snakemake/snakemake-executor-plugin-slurm/docs/further.md

   - sources
   - source-cache
 remote-job-local-storage-prefix: "<your node local storage prefix>"
-local-storage-prefix: "<your local storage prefix, e.g. on login nodes>"
+local-storage-prefix: "<your local storage prefix, for example on login nodes>"
 ```